 3. Set up real-time financial reporting capabilities

 Many scaleups lack the financial reporting and analytics to identify valuable new insights.
-For example, they might miss out on key cashflow opportunities and potential revenue-drivers.
+For example, they might miss out on key cashflow opportunities and potential revenue drivers.
+They may offer subscriptions but have no subscription analytics.
 The solution?
 To implement accurate, real-time financial reporting and analytics capabilities.

 By doing so, they can create high-level reporting dashboards to easily view key metrics—and communicate these insights to stakeholders.
 Or they can dive deeper, configuring custom data visualizations with charts and tables.